JuZED/wp-fullpage/readme.txt

 = New Features =
 1. Fullpage are now available as front page.
-2. Fullpage post type is now empty in the premalink (like pages permalink).

 = How to use =
 1. Create Fullpage Sections and Slides and integrates them into a Fullpage.